MattNolanLab/in_vivo_ephys_openephys/README.md

-Snakefile pipeline for processing open-ephys data
+Snakemake pipeline for processing open-ephys data

 ### Code structure
 A workflow is defined in a snakefile.
 Currently, two snakefiles are provided, namely `vr_workflow.smk` and `op_workflow.smk` for VR and openfield experiment respectively.